 The main objective is to assess the teaching and research capabilities of the candidates.
 The test aims at assessing the teaching and research aptitude as well.
 Candidates are expected to possess and exhibit cognitive abilities, which include comprehension, analysis, evaluation, understanding the structure of arguments, deductive and inductive reasoning.
-The candidates are also expected to have a general awareness about teaching and learning processes in higher education system.
-Further, they should be aware of interaction between people, environment, natural resources and their impact on the quality of life.
+The candidates are also expected to have a general awareness of teaching and learning processes in the higher education system.
+Further, they should be aware of the interaction between people, environment, natural resources and their impact on the quality of life.

 UGC NET Paper-I